Paul Daneman: Career

 Not in Front of the Children before being replaced by Ronald Hines.
 He also played Bilbo Baggins in the 1968 BBC Radio dramatisation of J. R. R. Tolkien's The Hobbit.
 In that same year he appeared in the Sherlock Holmes detective series episode "The Sign of Four" as two brothers with Peter Cushing as Sherlock.

 While recovering from a heart attack, Daneman wrote the sitcom Affairs of the Heart.
 In 1995 Daneman published If I Only Had Wings, a novel inspired by his experiences in the Royal Air Force during World War II.

 Personal life

 Daneman was married twice.
 He married his first wife Susan Courtney in 1952, and they adopted a daughter, but divorced.
-He and his second wife, Meredith Kinmont (whom he married in 1965), had two daughters, including the soprano Sophie Daneman.
+In 1965 he married his second wife, Meredith Kinmont, they had two daughters, including the soprano Sophie Daneman.
 Meredith, a former student of the Royal Ballet School, was an author and biographer of Dame Margot Fonteyn.